Everest Base Camp Trek by Road

 Day 06: Phakding to Namche Bazaar

 On this day, you will trek from Phakding to Namche Bazar.
-It is a popular spot among trekkers, especially for altitude acclimatization.
-You will need approximately 5 to 6 hours of the climb to reach Namche Bazaar from Phakding.
+This popular spot among trekkers is especially good for altitude acclimatization.
+To reach Namche Bazaar from Phakding, you will need to climb for approximately 5 to 6 hours.

 The distance to cover is around 9.4 kilometers.
 This trail is steep as well as rocky.
 You will be crossing some beautiful bridges on the way.
 You will come across local people carrying bamboo in doko for household purposes.

-You will pass through scenic routes.
-They consist of traditional houses, lush forests, and exciting ways.
-You will see glimpses of the mountain as you climb up.
-On this day, you will cross Larcha Dovan.
-It is at an altitude of 2935 meters, another adventure for the day.
+You will pass through scenic routes, which consist of traditional houses, lush forests, and exciting ways.
+As you climb up, you will see glimpses of the mountain.
+On this day, you will cross Larcha Dovan, which is at an altitude of 2935 meters, another adventure for the day.

 About 45 minutes from your destination, you will achieve the most challenging part of the trek.
 You have climbed two hours of continuous incline.